top of page

 Can you clone a female from a male?

-It's not possible to clone a true female cannabis plant from a male plant.
-Cloning is a method used by breeders to replicate genetically identical copies of healthy female plants, providing certainty in the cultivated cannabis.
+It's not possible to clone a true female plant from a male plant.
+Cloning is a method used by breeders to replicate genetically identical copies of healthy female plants, providing certainty in the cultivated.

 Comments